fly-apps/cron-manager/README.md

 ## Managing Schedules

-Schedules can be defined using the `schedules.json` file.
+Schedules can be defined using the `schedules.json` file located within the projects root directory.

 ### JSON Fields